 Boilers – Get a qualified heating engineer to check your system annually to help prevent any problems.
 A fifth of homeowners had experienced problems with out-of-date gas fittings or heating systems.

 Fires – Ideally, chimneys should be swept at least once a year to prevent chimney fires and smoke damage.
-Make sure your chimney hasn’t become blocked by nesting birds over the summer and ensure you have a working carbon monoxide alarm nearby.
+Before lighting, make sure your chimney hasn’t become blocked by nesting birds over the summer and ensure you have a working carbon monoxide alarm nearby.

 Water problems – Issues such as mould and condensation can be avoided by ensuring that rooms are regularly aired.
 If you have to dry washing indoors, leave a window open and ensure that the room is heated.
 Grouting and bathroom sealants should be checked regularly and repaired before water damage can occur.